mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/workspaces/edit-delete-workspaces/index.md

 ## Delete workspaces

 <p class="message--note"><strong>NOTE: </strong>
-  Workspaces can only be deleted if all the clusters in the workspace have been deleted.
+  Workspaces can only be deleted if all the clusters in the workspace have been deleted or detached.
 </p>

 From the workspace selection dropdown at the top of the screen, select **Global**.